-The summer 2017 survey was conducted using the Reuben Lasker (hereafter, Lasker).
-The sampling domain, between Cape Scott, British Columbia at the northern end of Vancouver Island and Morro Bay, Central California, was defined by the potential habitat of the northern stock of Pacific Sardine in the CCE at the beginning of the survey (Fig. 2a), but also spanned all or large portions of the anticipated population distributions of other CPS.
-East to west, the sampling domain extends from the coast to at least the 1,000 fathom (~1830 m) isobath (Fig. 3, see Zwolinski et al., 2014).
-Considering the expected distribution of the target species, the acceptable uncertainty in biomass estimates, and the available ship time (50 days at sea), the principal survey objectives were the estimations of biomass for the northern stock of Pacific Sardine and the northern stock of Northern Anchovy.
-Additionally, biomass estimates were sought for Pacific Mackerel, Jack Mackerel, Pacific Herring, and the central stock of Northern Anchovy (north of Point Conception) in the survey area.
+The summer 2018 survey was conducted using NOAA Ship Reuben Lasker (hereafter, Lasker).
+The sampling domain, between Cape Scott, British Columbia at the northern end of Vancouver Island and San Diego, CA, was defined by the potential habitat of the northern stock of Pacific Sardine in the CCE at the beginning of the survey (Fig. 2a), but also spanned all or large portions of the anticipated population distributions of other CPS throughout the survey (Fig. 2b-d).
+East to west, the sampling domain extends from the coast to at least the 1,000 fathom (~1830 m) isobath [Fig. 3].
+Considering the expected distribution of the target species, the acceptable uncertainty in biomass estimates, and the available ship time (80 days at sea, DAS), the principal survey objectives were the estimations of biomass for the northern and southern stocks of Pacific Sardine and the northern and central stocks of Northern Anchovy.
+Additionally, biomass estimates were sought for Pacific Mackerel, Jack Mackerel, and Pacific Herring in the survey area.